hyssostech/sketch-thru-plan-sdk-js/samples/scenario/README.md

     // Load the map
     map.load();

-    // Create new scenario or join ongoing one if (await stpsdk.hasActiveScenario()) {
+    // Create new scenario if there is no active one already if (! await stpsdk.hasActiveScenario()) {
-        if (confirm("Select Ok to join existing scenario or Cancel to create a new one")) {
+        // Start a new scenario
+        log("STP session has no active scenario - creating new");
-            await stpsdk.joinScenarioSession();
+        await stpsdk.createNewScenario(appName);
-            log("Joined scenario");
-            return;
+        log("New scenario created");
     }
+    else {
+        // Inform user that a scenario exists log("STP session has active scenario - Join or Sync to display content");
     }
-    // Start a new scenario - named it the same as the sample app - ain absence of a more meaningful name await stpsdk.createNewScenario(appName);
-    log("New " + appName + " scenario created");
 }
 ```
 NOTE: `hasActiveScenario` looks for a "planning_scenario" object, which is what is added by `createNewScenario`, or loaded in `loadNewScenario()`.

-If sn app does not invoke `createNewScenario` - which is the case in the previous samples up to this one, this element will _not_ be available,
+If an app does not invoke `createNewScenario`, this element will _not_ be available,
 and `hasActiveScenario` will return _false_, even if objects have been added to STP.

-If in doubt about the existence of the "planning_scenario" object, use an alternative (and more resource intensive) approach of attempting to retrieve the content via `getScenarioContent()` and joining if the result is not null/empty.
+If in doubt about the existence of the "planning_scenario" object, use an alternative (and more resource intensive) approach of attempting to retrieve
+the content via `getScenarioContent()` and joining if the result is not null/empty.